 Prelude at Annie’s

 I’m at an Annie’s, a foreign-managed Italian restaurant chain in Beijing.
-It’s become a trendy place recently as a consequence of locals’ worries over the food safety of Chinese restaurants.
-There’s also the rising popularity of Western food generally, as growing numbers of Chinese come back from trips to culinary heaven in Europe and discover Western cuisine to be actually pretty good.
+It’s become a trendy place as a consequence of locals’ worries over food safety at Chinese restaurants.
+There’s also the popularity of foreign food, as growing numbers of Chinese come back from trips to culinary heaven in Europe and discover Western and international cuisine to be actually pretty good.

 Take this branch at the west gate of Chaoyang Park for example, the original Annie’s (there are now nine of them).
-From when it opened in 1999 until a few years ago, most of the customers were expats needing a bite to eat after picking up necessities at a neighboring supermarket for foreigners, Jenny Lou’s.
-Now, you need to wait in line for a table even on weeknights, and almost all of the customers are Chinese.
-The staff have their obsequious service and plastic smiles down to an art form.
-Even the boys standing outside waiting for their next delivery bow to you like royalty as they open up both sets of doors.
-They also serve generous portions, and I guess it’s my third serious glass of wine that is giving me the inspiration to write the following.
+From when it opened in 1999 until a few years ago, it was mostly expats needing a bite to eat after picking up necessities at a neighboring supermarket for foreigners, Jenny Lou’s.
+Now, you often have to wait in line for a table, and almost all of the customers are Chinese.
+The staff have their obsequious bowing and plastic smiles down to an art form.
+They also serve generous portions, and it’s my third serious glass of wine that is giving me the inspiration to write the following.

 There was a time when foreign dudes might have winged the likes of her.
 There was a time when even I might have stood a chance.
-But no longer.
+No longer.
 These days if you want a female Rolls Royce—beautiful and busty in equal measure—you need to be a male Rolls Royce—handsome and wealthy in equal measure.
-And no young parvenu will do.
-It helps to be somewhat advanced in years (this is what still gives me a dwindling sliver of hope), a calligraphy of wisdom and culture etched on the face.
+And no mere parvenu will do.
+It helps to be somewhat advanced in years (this is what still gives me a dwindling sliver of hope), with a calligraphy of wisdom and culture etched on the face.
 Taste and poise.
 A knowledge of wine, which he’s selected, though for her tastes.
 White wine in February.
-Women here often go for white, the way they go for Sprite instead of Coke, white instead of black iPhones.
-It’s a gender thing.
+Women here often go for white, the way they prefer Sprite to Coke, or white to black iPhones.
+A gender thing.

 If you want a female Rolls Royce – beautiful and busty in equal measure – you need to be a male Rolls Royce – handsome and wealthy in equal measure.

 They’re onto their second bottle of wine now.
-There she goes, running around to his side and wrapping her arms around him.
+There she goes, running over to his side and wrapping her arms around him, a mammary expanding on his shoulder.
 A power couple, to be sure, but not a married couple.
 She’s too animated.
 Some kind of mistress, perhaps one in the making.
 Or maybe he doesn’t even need to stoop to a mistress.
-Women come to him for no-strings-attached fun.
-She’s showing she’s clearly into him.
-No acknowledgment of the existence of life outside their little bubble, not to mention any attentive males in the vicinity.
-She is 100% focused on him.
+Women come to him for no-strings-attached entertainment.
+She’s clearly into him.
+Not the slightest acknowledgment of life outside their little bubble, not to mention any attentive males in the vicinity.
+She is 100 percent focused on him.